vishalkashyap95/BDO_DataEngineering_Tasks/README.md

 </dl>

-## > Definetely, all Python code can be wrapped in classes and methods.
+## > Definitely, all Python code can be wrapped in classes and methods.